About the Trust

 Although now retired, Tom previously worked at the Bank of England and the Financial Services Authority and subsequently on the production of corporate governance analysis and voting recommendations at the AGMs of FTSE All-Share companies for international institutional investors.

-Graham is a long-standing K&ESR volunteer having been involved since the early 1980s and former director of the line.
-He works as a tourism manager and his career has included spells at some of the area's leading tourist attractions including Hastings Aquarium, the Royal Engineers Museum, Shepherd Neame Brewery Visitor Centre and the Kent & East Sussex Railway.
-He currently chairs the Association of Tourist Attractions in Kent and is a Non-executive Director of Tourism South East.
+Graham is a long-standing Kent & East Sussex Railway supporter having been involved since the early 1980s and a former director of the line.
+He works as a tourism manager and his career has included spells at a number of leading tourist attractions including Hastings Aquarium, the Royal Engineers Museum, Shepherd Neame Brewery Visitor Centre and Didcot Railway Centre.
+He is currently part of the Senior Management Team at the North Norfolk Railway where he is Commercial Manager, and is also a Non-executive Director of Tourism South East.

-Away from work and railways, Graham is a volunteer at CSRfm, Canterbury's community and student radio station where he produces and presents his own three-hour weekly entertainment show, Sunday Best, and also helps out as Programming Manager and Head of Weekends, he describes the last role as "having the best job title ever!".
+Away from work and railways, Graham spent several years as a volunteer at CSRfm, Canterbury's community and student radio station where he produced and presented his own three-hour weekly entertainment show, Sunday Best, and also helped out as Programming Manager and Head of Weekends, he describes the last role as "having the best job title ever!".

 David Nibloe BA (Hons), AKC, ACIB